byterubpay/byterub-site/_posts/2018-06-25-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-06-25.md

 **\<suraeNoether>** primarily, I'm thinking it's possible we don't need to worry about the KOSK setting with only minor adjustments to our current scheme, and if that's the case, all the musig key computation and all the commit-and-reveal nonsense just goes away
 **\<suraeNoether>** in which case the whole paper will \*AGAIN\* collapse to something smaller
 **\<suraeNoether>** but I need some sanity checks from folks with more knowledge in the field of complexity theory
-**\<suraeNoether>** Other than that, I recently finished advising the ZCash Foundation in giving out 250kUSD in grants, I'm working on encrypted memo fields in Monero transactions, and I've been writing up my backlog statements of work.
+**\<suraeNoether>** Other than that, I recently finished advising the ZCash Foundation in giving out 250kUSD in grants, I'm working on encrypted memo fields in ByteRub transactions, and I've been writing up my backlog statements of work.
 I've already broken 160 hours this month, but I like this job a whole lot so I'm not really taking weekends until I start feeling burnt out.
 **\<silur>** usual cryptographer's calendar :D
 **\<suraeNoether>** oh, earlier this week I made some commits to my PoissonGraph simulations (see here https://github.com/b-g-goodell/research-lab/tree/simple/source-code/Poisson-Graphs/new) which are \*inches\* away from successfully producing human-readable transcripts describing cryptocurrency network simulations.
 **\<suraeNoether>** The sim suite is for testing difficulty algorithms, consensus algorithms, and dynamical properties of the network.